pgp-guide/pgp.guide/sources/pgp_dns.md

 Markdown rocks.

-Originally published on my livejournal at http://gushi.livejournal.com/524199.html, its main home is at http://www.gushi.org/make-dns-cert/HOWTO.html, which is where later versions will be published.
+Originally published on my livejournal at [link](http://gushi.livejournal.com/524199.html), its main home is at [link](http://www.gushi.org/make-dns-cert/HOWTO.html), which is where later versions will be published.

 Free to use, comments to the above email address are welcome.

-$Id: HOWTO.txt,v 1.6 2010/05/19 20:14:49 danm Exp $

-Valid XHTML 1.0 Strict